daromaj/vac/plan.md

     - UI contains input fields for user's name and greeting text.
     - Values entered are persisted (e.g., using SharedPreferences) for MVP.
     - A default greeting is pre-filled if user hasn't set one.
+    - Run all unit tests to ensure no existing functionality is broken by the changes.
+    - If all tests pass, commit the changes with a descriptive message before proceeding to the next task.
 - **Test Scenarios (Unit Tests):**
     - `test_saveAndLoadUserName()`: Verify name is saved and loaded correctly.
     - `test_saveAndLoadGreetingText()`: Verify custom greeting is saved/loaded.